Changes to your home

 - widening a door

-- installing equipment for people with a hearing or visual impairment
+- installing equipment to help people with a hearing or visual impairment

 - replacing a bath with a level access shower

-If you own your home, rent privately or are a housing association tenant in Brighton & Hove, you may be able to get help towards the cost of adapting your home.
+If you own your home, rent privately or are a housing association tenant in Brighton & Hove, you may be able to get help towards the cost of adapting your home by applying for a Disabled Facilities Grant (DFG).

 For information about how we use your data, you can view the Housing adaptations grant application privacy notice.